-- Incidents of bullying should be reported to the Local Authority, monthly through Sims (Secure Information Management System) and in each Headteacher report to the Governors - If an incident occurs, there will be planned opportunities for the pupils involved to share concerns with an adult in a supportive, face to face session, usually the Pastoral Lead or a member of SLT or the Safeguarding Team. - Restorative justice procedures will be used with the suspected victim and the alleged bully

-- Children will be made aware that staff are available during the school day if they need to discuss their concerns about bullying and other matters effecting their emotional wellbeing. - Children will also be made aware of their responsibility to report any bullying which the witness ore are aware is taking place within school, during their journey to or from school or via cyberspace.
+- Incidents of bullying should be reported to the Local Authority, monthly through Sims (Secure Information Management System), and through incidents logged on Edukey, and in each instance, it is recorded in the Headteacher's report to the Governors - If an incident occurs, there will be planned opportunities for the pupils involved to share concerns with an adult in a supportive, face to face session, usually the Pastoral Lead or a member of SLT or the Safeguarding Team. - Restorative justice procedures will be used with the suspected victim and the alleged bully - Children will be made aware that staff are available during the school day if they need to discuss their concerns about bullying and other matters affecting their emotional wellbeing. - Children will also be made aware of their responsibility to report any bullying which they witness or are aware is taking place within school, during their journey to or from school or via cyberspace.

 Parents/ carers will be made aware, by placing this policy on the website and other communication, of the need to contact the school if they are concerned that their child is being bullied or is taking part in bullying behaviour.
-This bullying may take place may take place between pupils outside of school time, for example via text message or through the use of social networking.
+This bullying may take place between pupils outside of school time, for example via text message or through the use of social networking.
 At our school, we urge parents to share this information with staff, so that we can support families in resolving any issues surrounding bullying.